-The Curriculum for Agriculture Science Education (CASE) is a national program of study that offers students a rigorous curriculum designed to challenge students to perform at high levels.
+The Curriculum for Agricultural Science Education (CASE) is a national program of study that offers students a rigorous curriculum designed to challenge students to perform at high levels.
 Through the use of activities, projects, and problem-solving, students explore agriculture subject matter while they learn necessary knowledge and skills.
 To establish these requirements, CASE incorporates the National Academic Standards and Agriculture Food and Natural Resources (AFNR) Content Standards.
-The program is a four-course sequence and will offer students the opportunity to earn college credit upon successful program completion.
-For more information about CASE, please see the program highlight at the bottom of this page.
+Case consists of four possible pathways: Animal Science, Plant Science, Natural Resources and Ecology, and Agricultural Power and Technology.
+Each pathway consists of a four-course sequence that offers students the opportunity to earn college credit upon successful program completion.
+Local school systems determine which pathways will be offered.
+For more information about CASE, please see the program highlight.

 200 West Baltimore Street, Baltimore, MD 21201-2595